macro6461/foodie-react/README.md

 | devPort | number | No | 3000 | Port number for development server |
 | radius | number | No | 1000 | Search radius in meters for nearby restaurants |

 The `FoodieReact` component will automatically start searching for restaurants when the component is mounted.
 The component will appear as a floating button in the middle-left of the screen.
-You click it to open the list of restuarants.
+You click it to open the list of restaurants.

 ![Foodie React List](./assets/list.png)